Pic credit -My son Shubhang Dogra

 Enjoy this dose of summer sunshine with any thing of your choice.
 I spooned it over a cracker and devoured it with strong black coffee.

 PS – You can cut thin strips of lemon peel and add if you wish to convert the recipe to a marmalade.
 I love that version too but I don’t use it with very sweet fragrant mangoes.

 I love anything with caramel and creme caramel is one of my favorite desserts.
 The other thing I can have any time any day is bead pudding.
 I make both these things regularly esp the bread pudding and keep innovating the basic recipe.
 I have made steamed pudding too and a quicker version for instant cravings but this cheese cake like caramelized bread pudding took me to heaven and back.

-While looking for something on my favorite Better Butter website I cam across the recipe for this pudding by Sharon Dcosta and the picture held me captive.
-I instantly decided to make it.
-She had used ladi pav and we don’t get them in Delhi so the usual white bread or some other sliced bread / loaf was my option.
+While looking for something and came across a recipe by Sharon Dcosta for this pudding.
+It made me realize how much time had passed since I made this and I instantly decided to make.
+She had used ladi pav but the usual white bread or some other sliced bread / loaf is my option.

 I made one simple plain pudding and one with brandy soaked raisins and mashed banana.
 Both were the best things one could have as desserts.

 The dark caramel, the soft smooth textured cheesecake like pudding, the flavor of brandy and banana in one and nutmeg in the other was delicious.
 I do not use vanilla much as I like the natural flavors of the dish.

 Full Fat Milk 750 ml or 3 cups

 Round aluminium cake tin or pressure cooker separators